Where to Eat, Stay, Play, and Explore in this Mountain State Town

 Beyond the breweries, Capstone Spirits Distillery is also well worth a visit!
 This family-owned micro-distillery uses their self-designed fractionating still to whip up small batch gins and vodkas from rice (making their process even more unique as most American spirits have a corn base).
 They offer free tours and tastings Friday-Sunday from 1PM – 4PM and by appointment.
 You can get in touch by calling 240-343-0347.
 We left with a bottle of their Queen’s Choice honey-flavored vodka, made with wildflower honey from their on-site apiary, and a bottle of their Sleepy Creek Gin, named after (you guessed it), Sleepy Creek.

-Stopping by the Farnham Colossi
+Explore the Farnham Colossi

 Tucked away in the rural town of Unger, West Virginia, the Farnham Colossi is a delightfully quirky, and completely free, roadside stop that is absolutely worth the 25 minute drive from Berkeley Springs.
 Billed as the state’s only museum/amusement park/fantasy farm, this offbeat attraction features a collection of towering fiberglass statues scattered across the Farnham family’s property.
 These vintage giants provide a photo-worthy detour that is weird, wild, and wonderful.
 Just be sure to visit respectfully, as it’s on private land.

-Where to Stay in/near Berkeley Springs, WV
+Where to Stay in Berkeley Springs, WV?

 Affordable Accommodations: Camping in Sleepy Creek Wildlife Management Area